Progesterone is a naturally occurring

 progesterone USP) that has both progesterone and pregnenolone in the

 formulation.
-What are the benefits to using a pregnenolone and
+What are the benefits to using both and what are the

 A. The dosage of any medicine has an enormous influence on the